 This job is categorized as military occupational specialty (MOS) 91D.

 This job used to be known by the slightly less glamorous but more descriptive title of "power-generation equipment repairer."
-These soldiers conduct maintenance on tactical utilities, power generation sets, internal combustion engines and associated equipment.
+These soldiers conduct maintenance on tactical utilities, power generation sets, internal combustion engines, and associated equipment.
 They're responsible for overhauling said equipment, and also perform maintenance and other repair work on mobile and stationary power plants.

-Job training for a tactical power generation specialist involves ten weeks of Basic Combat Training (also known as "basic" or boot camp) and 12 weeks of Advanced Individual Training with on-the-job instruction both in the classroom and working on maintaining electrical power systems.
+Job training for a tactical power generation specialist involves ten weeks of basic combat training (also known as "basic" or boot camp) and 12 weeks of Advanced Individual Training with on-the-job instruction both in the classroom and working on maintaining electrical power systems.

 There are a couple of options available to qualify for this job.
 As with any Army job you'll first take the Armed Services Vocational Aptitude Battery (ASVAB) tests, which measure your compatibility and aptitude for different Army careers.

-For MOS 91D, you'll need either a 98 in the general mechanical (GM) aptitude area of the ASVAB, or an 88 in GM and an 88 in the general technical (GT) area.
+For MOS 91D, you'll need either a 98 in the general mechanical (GM) aptitude area of the ASVAB or an 88 in GM and an 88 in the general technical (GT) area.

 Similar Civilian Occupations

 There are numerous civilian jobs that will be open to you with the skills you learn as MOS 91D.
-You should be able to work as a power plant electrician at a construction company, manufacturer or utility company.
+You should be able to work as a power plant electrician at a construction company, manufacturer, or utility company.